NinjasCL-archive/stardewvalley-veganmod/README.md

 [Made with Love by Ninjas.cl](http://ninjas.cl)

-Special thanks to Martin Steigerwald for it's kind letter about this mod :)
+Special thanks to Martin Steigerwald for his kind letter about this mod :)